IHCantabria/Flag-SDWs-GUI/README.md

   </a>
 </div>

 2. Initialize a project by passing input data.
-When "Start" button is clicked, the output folder (with the format "output_folder_" + current datetime) is created in the [build](https://github.com/IHCantabria/Flag-SDWs-GUI/tree/main/build) subfolder with a text file where the previous input is saved.
+When "START" button is clicked, the output folder (with the format "output_folder_" + current datetime) is created in the [build](https://github.com/IHCantabria/Flag-SDWs-GUI/tree/main/build) subfolder with a text file where the previous input is saved.
 In addition, the output CSV file where the results are collected is saved as **"flag_sdw_output.csv"**.
 > [!WARNING]
-> - RGB TIF file names must be stored in the ``YYYY-MM-DD-sensor`` format, e.g.: "2021-10-28-S2`.tif".
+> - RGB TIF file names must be stored in the ``YYYY-MM-DD-sensor`` format, e.g.: "2021-10-28-S2.tif".
 > - Make sure that the Feature Class names you pass are actually in the File GDB.
 > - The metocean time series file must have, at least, a column named ``date`` in ISO format; ``hs`` expressing the significant wave height in meters; and ``tide`` expressing the astronomical tide in meters.